OHS Field Trip Program

 Go Behind-the-Scenes at the OHS

-OHS field trips are designed to provide students in Grades 1-12 with educational and interactive on-site programming, where they can learn all about the OHS, responsible pet ownership and animal welfare.
+OHS field trips are designed to provide students in Grades 1 to 12 with educational and interactive on-site programming, where they can learn all about the OHS, responsible pet ownership and animal welfare.
 Through a combination of educational outreach and curriculum-linked humane education topics, students will be engaged in understanding the importance of animal welfare and responsible pet ownership.
-Field trips are available Monday-Friday from 10 a.m. to 1 p.m., throughout the school year.
+Field trips are available Monday to Friday from 10 a.m. to 1 p.m., throughout the school year.
 Field trips are three hours in length and include a half hour lunch break for students at 11:30 a.m.
-Field trips cater to groups ranging in size from 20 students to 60 students, and are available in French and English.
+Field trips cater to groups up to 60 students, and are available in French and English.